 The fact that Sgt.
-Bergdahl was exchanged for five Afghan prisoners who have been held in the American Gulag called Guantanamo is a reminder that there are still is a hell hole of torture, cruelty and violations of basic human decency that is owned and managed by the United States of America.
+Bergdahl was exchanged for five Afghan prisoners who have been held in Guantanamo is a reminder that there is still a hell hole of torture, cruelty and violations of basic human decency that is owned and managed by the United States of America.
 Whatever the justification might have been for using Guantanamo as a holding pen for suspects in the war on terror (and why does the United States even have a military presence in Cuba?), there can be no justification for holding these prisoners without due process and resolution.

-The existence of Guantanamo and its defenders are really telling us that this country has a very long way to go before it even begins to approach the ideals that it claims are the reason why the United States of America is exceptional.
+The existence of Guantanamo and its defenders are really telling us that this country has a very long way to go before it even begins to approach the ideals that it claims are the reason why the United States of America is supposed to be exceptional.

 One thought on “Damned If He Does”